 PEGGY’S ON THE GREEN

-Located adjacent to The Kendall, Peggy’s on the Green offers a nice indoor setting for lunch and dinner.
+Located adjacent to The Kendall, Peggy’s on the Green offers a lovely indoor setting for lunch and dinner.
 Serving all-American food with daily specials that are not on the menu.
-My friend who joined me for lunch said we had to order the homemade pimento cheese spread, and the waitress second it, so we did.
+My friend who joined me for lunch said we had to order the homemade pimento cheese spread, and the waitress seconded it, so we did.
 Not sure what I liked best, that cheese spread or the fish tacos I ordered.
 You can’t go wrong with anything on the menu.

 LITTLE GRETEL RESTAURANT